-Charlotte Philipps, a Founding partner of Synergy Capital Corp.
-LLP, is a private equity and debt financing professional, who has been investing and structuring transactions in emerging markets for over 20 years.
-Starting her finance career at the European Bank for Reconstruction and Development in the early 1990ies, she was responsible for some of the most visible projects within EBRD’s natural resources and industrial sectors.
+Charlotte Philipps is a private equity and debt financing professional, who has been investing and structuring transactions in emerging markets for over 20 years.
+Starting her finance career at the European Bank for Reconstruction and Development in the early 1990s, she was responsible for some of the most visible projects within EBRD’s natural resources and industrial sectors.
 The $ 3.6bn financing of the Baku-Tbilisi-Ceyhan pipeline and the $450m loan to Ispat Karmet, Lakshmi Mittal’s first investment in the former Soviet Union, are two of the transactions lead by Charlotte, that won multiple awards.
 At EBRD, Charlotte also participated in shaping the equity investment strategy and the development of the corporate recovery and restructuring function of the Bank.

 Charlotte, a German national and a lawyer by training, lives in London.